git-town/action/README.md

 ### Modify the Pull Request Template

-By default, this action will append the visualization to the bottom of the PR description.
+By default, the action will append the visualization to the bottom of the PR description.
 If you are using a [pull request template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository), you can specify the location of the visualization in the template by adding a [HTML comment](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#hiding-content-with-comments) that contains `branch-stack` inside of it: